Anthony Wilson Songs and Photographs

 About the Artist

+Born in Los Angeles in 1968, guitarist and composer Anthony Wilson is known for a body of work that moves fluidly across genres.
 The son of legendary jazz trumpeter and bandleader Gerald Wilson, his musical lineage has deeply influenced his creative trajectory, compositional choices, instrumental groupings, and the wide-ranging twelve album discography that blooms out of them.

 His first album — Anthony Wilson (1997) — featured a nine-piece “little big band” and received a Grammy nomination for Best Large Ensemble Jazz Recording.
 It was followed by Goat Hill Junket (1998), and Adult Themes (2000).
 His fourth recording with the nonet, Power of Nine (2006), was recognized as one of the top ten jazz albums of the year by the New Yorker.
 Wilson’s acclaimed trio albums Our Gang (2001), Savivity (2005), and Jack of Hearts (2009) reimagine and reframe the Hammond organ-based genre of post-bop, soul-inflected jazz.
 In 2011, Wilson released Seasons, a live record and short film documenting the compositional process and premiere performance at the Metropolitan Museum of Art of his extended song cycle of the same name.
 The cycle was written for and performed on a quartet of guitars called “The Four Seasons,” handcrafted by luthier John Monteleone specially for the project.
 That same year, Wilson released Campo Belo, a collection of original instrumental songs recorded in São Paulo, Brazil.